-Visit this page to download selected PDFs of One-Page Place Assessments, listed by country, state, and city/town.
+Visit this page to download available One-Page Place Assessments, listed by country, state, and city/town.
 Each chart, where complete information is available, includes: Watershed, Climate, Sun, Wind, Water, Watergy, and Totem Species information.

 Visit this page for a guide on creating your own One-Page Place Assessment.